 - 4+ years: every 4-8 weeks

 Prey items should be around 10% of the snake’s weight and no wider than the snake itself.
 Although live prey can be offered, it’s best to use frozen whenever possible.
 Prey should be thawed in a BPA-free plastic bag in warm water until it reaches ~100°F, then use a pair of soft-tipped feeding tweezers to offer it to your snake.

-One of the keys to great nutrition is variety, so aside from offering mice and rats, gerbils, young guinea pigs, young rabbits, chicks, and quail can also be used to add diversity to your snake’s diet.
+One of the keys to great nutrition is variety, so aside from offering mice and rats, hamsters, gerbils, young guinea pigs, young rabbits, chicks, quail, and Reptilinks can also be used to add diversity to your snake’s diet.

 Boa constrictors can survive without supplementation, but using them every once in a while can help prevent your snake from developing a nutritional deficiency, helping it live healthier.
 We recommend Repashy Calcium Plus LoD, lightly dusted on the prey item before offering.

 Of course, don’t forget a large water bowl for your snake to drink from and soak in!
 Change the water daily and scrub the bowl with a reptile-safe disinfectant weekly, or whenever it becomes soiled.